If you’re a vegan coming to London and wondering where you can eat, look no further!

 There are three Mildreds restaurants in London: Soho, Camden, and King’s Cross.
 I visited the Camden branch the other day and had a few small plates with my veggie friend.
 The gyoza dumplings were lovely and I could easily have eaten a tub of the sweet chilli dip it came with.
 There’s plenty of vegan, veggie and gluten free choices on the menu.
 Mildreds doesn’t take bookings but a table is worth a wait.

 Camden is a haven for vegans.
 Most of the stalls in the market have at least one vegan option available and it can become a bit overwhelming!
 I don’t think you can go far wrong with any of the savoury choices but for dessert, it has to be Cookies and Scream.
+Approved by The Vegan Society, Cookies and Scream has become an institution for vegan cakes in London.

 The Cookies and Scream sandwich (dairy-free ice cream sandwiched between two cookies) is what the bakery is known for and there’s always a sizeable line on weekends and people taking photos of their cookies.
 Menus change daily but the sandwich is a staple.

 I tried the chocolate orange cake, a chocolate brownie and a peanut butter doughnut.
 The chocolate orange cake was my favourite as it was very smooth and rich in flavour.
-Considering vegan cakes are few and far between, I think you’d be happy with whatever you chose in honesty!
+Considering vegan desserts are few and far between, I think you’d be happy with whatever you chose in honesty!

 I passed by Borough Market on a Monday morning around lunch time and couldn’t resist stopping in to look at the stalls.
 Amidst all the burgers and sausages there were actually some decent vegan choices.
 I had some vegetable gyoza dumplings from L’ailOlive, a sweet potato wrap from Gujarati Rasoi, and coconut pancakes from Khanom Kork.
 Another stand, Veggie Table, is also available in the market Thursday-Saturday and sell meat-free burgers.